-In this paper, we examine the importance of specialization and competition to the innovation of firms of different sizes in a transitional economic-sector context using the China case as a template.
+In this paper we examine the importance of specialization and competition to the innovation of firms of different size in a transitional economic-sector context using the China case as a template.
 For this purpose, a region-industry combination is selected as the unit of analysis for the sector-level dependent variable.
 By substituting the domestic patent application counts from LMEs and SEs into an augmented knowledge production function, the disparate effect of technological externalities on innovation outputs of enterprises of different size can be compared.
-Accordingly, the analysis is based on a cross-sectional data set spanning 158 three-digit Chinese SIC manufacturing sectors over five provincial-level regions in 2004.1 The usage of census data is an obvious advantage of this analysis due to its relative objectivity and accessibility, as we further explain.
+Accordingly, the analysis is based on a cross-sectional data set spanning 158 three-digit Chinese standard industrial classification (SIC) manufacturing sectors over five provincial-level regions in 2004.
+The usage of census data is an obvious advantage of this analysis due to its relative objectivity and accessibility, as we further explain.

-According to China's statistical practices, all state-owned enterprises and those non-state-owned enterprises with annual sales over 5 million in RMB (about U.S.\$750,000) are referred to Above-Designated-Size-Enterprises as (ADSE),2 thus excluding very tiny firms.
+According to China's statistical practices, all state-owned enterprises and those non-state owned enterprises with annual sales over five million in RMB (about US\$750,000) are referred to as Above-Designated-Size-Enterprises (ADSE) thus excluding very tiny firms.
 ADSEs can be further categorized into two groups: LMEs and SEs.
-The demarcation between the LME and SE categories is based on three criteria: employment, sales, and assets.
-An ADSE is considered to be an SE if it has fewer than 300 employees3 or if its annual sales are less than 30 million RMB (about U.S.\$4.5 million) or if its total value of
+The demarcation between the LME and SE categories is based on three criteria: employment, sales and assets.
+An ADSE is considered to be an SE if it has fewer than 300 employees, or its annual sales are less than 30 million RMB (about US\$4.5 million), or its total value of assets is less than 40 million RMB (about US\$6 million).
+Otherwise, it is considered to be an LME.
+In the China sense, SEs referred to in this analysis are "small" only relative to LMEs, since all ADSEs have annual sales exceeding five million RMB (about US\$750,000).

-1According to Chinese SIC, there are 169 three-digit SIC manufacturing sectors in total.
-Two industries, SIC 253 (Nuclear Fuel) and SIC 424 (Nuclear Radioactive Material) are excluded due to data unavailability.
+According to Chinese SIC, there are 169 three-digit SIC manufacturing sectors in total.
+Two industries, SIC 253(Nuclear Fuel) and SIC 424 (Nuclear Radioactive Material) are excluded due to data unavailability.

-2According to the first economic census data, about 20.1 percent of enterprises belong to the ADSE category.
+&lt;sup>2 According to the first economic census data, about 20.1 percent enterprises belong to the ADSE category.
 They account for 90.7 percent of gross industrial output, 90.9 percent of sales, 89.5 percent of total assets, 97.5 percent of export value, and 71.2 percent of total industrial employment.